Our community for women aged 18 to 30 is fun, flexible and tailored to you

 You could also choose to apply your skills to working with adults or as a commissioner supporting other volunteers.
 All our leadership opportunities will help other members get the most out of guiding and open up new experiences for you along the way.

 Volunteering as a leader is one of our most rewarding roles in guiding - you work directly with girls and support them to become confident young women.
-The Leadership Qualification gives you the tools to lead your own unit and give girls a great experience.
+The leader development programme gives you the tools to lead your own unit and give girls a great experience.
+It's available on our learning platform.

 Other roles working with girls